Haunted, Unmarked Quaker Graves?

 The Prison Lot

-The report also states that the cemetery records note that there are at least a dozen graves there, but no records of the names of the deceased in those graves.
+The report also states that the cemetery records note at least a dozen graves there, but there are no records of the names of the deceased in those graves.

 And, since the old State Prison – built in 1811 – was replaced in 1880, there’s probably no way to determine who might be in those graves.
 (The photo on the left shows that 1811 prison, on two acres near the Court House.
 It was attached to a three-story superintendent’s house.)